 Coverage Mapping

-VanuMaps™ effectively Identifies existing coverage gaps and enables automated planning of new sites to provide optimal coverage.
+VanuMaps™ helps mobile network operators effectively Identify existing coverage gaps and enables automated planning of new sites to profitably provide optimal coverage.

-Vanu, Inc.™ developed VanuMaps to identify regions with coverage gaps and combine this information with an overlay of map population.
-This enables mobile network operators to effectively locate pockets of people in sufficient concentration that we can build sites to provide service to them and make it profitable to do so.
+Vanu, Inc.™ developed VanuMaps to help mobile network operators identify regions with coverage gaps.
+This enables mobile network operators to effectively locate pockets of people in sufficient concentration that we can build profitable sites to provide service to them.

 • Where are the people located who need coverage?